manoranjith-shankar/developer-docs/.github/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Livepeer Docs!
+Thank you for your interest in contributing to DataverseOS Docs!
 We appreciate your time and effort to help make our documentation better.

 Please take a moment to review these guidelines before submitting any contributions.

-If you want to contribute, but aren't sure where to start, you can create a [new discussion](https://github.com/livepeer/docs/discussions).
+If you want to contribute, but aren't sure where to start, you can create a [issue](https://github.com/dataverse-os/developer-docs/issues).

 ## Getting Started